dimitristrechas/personal-site/posts/destructing-javascipt-react.md

 ---
-title: Tips on destructing objects in javascript & React
+title: Tips on destructing objects in JavaScript & React
 date: 3/7/2020
 ---

-## Tips on destructing objects in javascript & React
+## Tips on destructing objects in JavaScript & React

 ### Props destructing in React Component